celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 * `AccountBalance(_acct_)` -> returns balance for given account
 * `SubmitTx(_txdata_)` -> submits a transaction to the network

+*Note: it is likely more methods will be added, but the above listed are the essential ones for this iteration.*

 ### Introduce `StateService`
-`StateService` is responsible for fetching state relevant to a user being able to submit a transaction, such as account balance, preparing the transaction, and propagating it via `TxSub`. **Bridge** nodes will be responsible for listening to `TxSub` and relaying the transactions into the Core mempool.
+`StateService` is responsible for fetching state relevant to a user being able to submit a transaction, such as account balance, preparing the transaction, and propagating it via `TxSub`. **Bridge** nodes will be responsible for listening to `TxSub` and relaying the transactions into the Core mempool. **Light** and **full** nodes will be able to publish transactions to `TxSub`, but do not need to listen for them.

 Celestia-node's state interaction will be detailed further in a subsequent ADR.